 On behalf of the Board, I would like to thank Minister Rockliff for his support, and approval of the Board's Training Plan.

-The Board would also like to thank the building and construction industry associations and practitioners for their continued support, collaboration and participation.
-I thank all Board members for their contribution.
-I would also like to thank the Board staff for their excellent work in supporting the Board and delivering its programs
+I also thank all Board members for their contribution.
+Special thanks to outgoing Board member Richard Lowrie who served for two terms on the Board.
+I wish him well for the future.
+We also welcome Traycee Di Virgilio on her appointment to the Board.